-The application of the scaling model to the generated Casassa curves essentially point out that the validity of such an approach is doubtful, since it is based on the highly constrained cyclic structure being described in the framework of Gaussian distribution of individual segments.
-On the other hand, the model for cyclic structures presented here (FIG. 6b), makes no assumption concerning the dimensionality of the structure, and relies on fundamental structural scaling relationships native to any hierarchical structure.
-The only assumption is that the minimum, p = z/2.
+In context of the scaling model the validity of the Casassa approach is doubtful, since it is based on the constrained cyclic structure ($d{min} < 2$) being described in the framework of Gaussian distribution of individual segments ($d{min} = 2$).
+On the other hand, the model for cyclic structures presented here (FIG. 1c), makes no assumption concerning the dimensionality of the structure.
+The only assumption in the scaling model is that the minimum path, p = z/2.
 This constraint is equally valid for a symmetric 4 arm star polymer, however, the 4 arm star requires a further constraint that d{min} is fixed by the thermodynamic conditions to either 2 for a melt or 5/3 for good solvent conditions.
+So in the scaling model, the conformational constraint of FIG. 3 defines a cyclic macromolecule.